List of Madam Secretary characters: Matt Mahoney

-Stevie McCord
+Stephanie McCord

 Stephanie "Stevie" McCord is Henry and Elizabeth's oldest child.
 She is portrayed by Wallis Currie-Wood.

 Stevie briefly attended Lovell University.
 Upon dropping out, she moved back with her parents and two younger siblings.
 After working for some time, she resumed her studies at Georgetown University.
 At one point, she applied to Harvard Law school but didn't follow through.

 In the third season, Stevie begins serving as an intern to Russell Jackson; when Jackson suffers a heart attack, Stevie saves his life by performing CPR on him.

 The show explores Stevie's challenges with her romantic partners, Arthur Gilroy, her 39-year-old boss while working at Microloan; her childhood friend Harrison Dalton, who was newly out of rehab and still struggling with addiction; Jareth Glover, a British astrophysicist to whom she was engaged for over a year before calling it off; and Alexander Mehranov, who turns out to be Henry's CIA asset/analyst Dmitri Petrov; she eventually reconciles with Dmitri and they marry in the sixth-season finale.